 What is diabetic retinopathy?

-Diabetic retinopathy (DR) is a condition caused by nerve damage from long-term high blood sugar levels.
-It is a complication of diabetes that is not controlled.
+Diabetic retinopathy (DR) is eye damage caused by long-term high blood sugar levels.
 The walls of the blood vessels in the retina weaken and leak blood.
 This causes swelling and vision problems.
 Over time, new, weak blood vessels grow, leak blood, and cover the center of the retina.
-This can cause blindness.
+DR can lead to blindness.

-What are the signs and symptoms of diabetic retinopathy?
+What are the signs and symptoms of DR?

 - Blurred vision